Computer model locks in Dolphins vs. Jets picks, score prediction for NFL Week 14

 The Miami Dolphins will try to continue their surge on Sunday when they visit AFC East rivals the New York Jets for an NFL Week 14 matchup.
 The Dolphins (5-7) have won three in a row, and while the Jets (3-9) also come off a victory, Miami's only victory during a 1-6 start was a 27-21 home triumph was against New York in Week 4.
 Both offenses have struggled, averaging less than 21 points per game, but Miami's De'Von Achane has been running wild during the team's recent run.
 With Breece Hall in the opposing backfield, this could turn into a track meet.

 Kickoff from MetLife Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Dolphins are 2.5-point favorites in the latest Jets vs. Dolphins consensus odds and the total sits at 41.5.
+The Dolphins are 2.5-point favorites in the latest Jets vs. Dolphins odds, while the over/under for total points scored is 41.5.
+The Dolphins are -148 money line favorites (risk $148 to win $100), while the Jets are +124 underdogs.
 You can watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Dolphins vs. Jets at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: